aragon/hack/docs/tutorial.md

 ### The build script

 Since we're importing Node.js modules in our front-end, we need a build script.
-For this, we opted to use `parcel` because it is zero config, but you can use your favorite bundler.
+For this, we opted to use `parcel` because it has zero config, but you can use your favorite bundler.

 Let's install Parcel first: